werpu/tinydecscodegen/Readme.md

 Also smaller bugs can be expected.

-However, since I currently develop this project alone in my limited sparetime without any payment on it, I am glad that I do not have to many users for this project atm, although I love people using my stuff, there is always support involved with it and this costs time I have to cut off from my family and implementation time.
+However, since I currently develop this project alone in my limited sparetime without any payment, I am glad that I do not have too many users for this project atm.
+Although I love people using my stuff, there is always support involved with it and this costs time, which I have to cut off from my family and implementation time.

 Hence, there is no official drop of the plugin into the Jetbrains repository at the moment.